Especially for Family

 - What different classes are you interested in taking?

 The truth is that there is no major that guarantees a job in any field and most students find success through pursuing experiences that are interesting to them.
-Encourage your student to visit the Choosing a Major section of our website and come to Career Services for further assistance.
+Encourage your student to visit the Choosing a Major section of our website and come to the Career Center for further assistance.

 I know that internships, extracurricular activities and employment are important but, … How can they manage their time?